-Rep. Pramila Jayapal is one of the most dedicated proponents of Medicare expansion right now in the federal government.
+Rep. Pramila Jayapal is one of the federal government’s most dedicated proponents of Medicare expansion right now.

-It was her original legislation that was used as the basis for trying to expand Medicare to individuals 60 years and older in the Biden Administration’s Build Back Better plan.
+Her original legislation was used as the basis for expanding Medicare to individuals 60 years and older in the Biden Administration’s Build Back Better plan.
 Under this plan, retirees between the ages of 60-64 could be eligible for the following benefits:

 - A Medicare Cost Assistance Program would eliminate premiums, coinsurance, and deductibles for recipients whose income is 200% or less of the Federal Poverty Level